 provide, the customers with whom we work, the suppliers we use, or through the treatment of our colleagues and others in our care.

 Respecting human rights in the supply chain

+The EcoVadis programme has been applied to suppliers in high-risk categories and requires in-scope suppliers to complete an assessment tailored to their industry, size and location.
+The assessment covers 21 criteria including labour and human rights, ethics, the environment and sustainable procurement.
 The supplier’s responses are analysed by EcoVadis, which provides both the supplier and G4S with a detailed report setting out the supplier’s sustainability performance.
-Where their performance does not meet the required levels, a corrective action plan must be submitted to G4S to address any issues raised.
+Where performance does not meet the required levels, a corrective action plan must be submitted to G4S to address any issues raised.

-Enhancing the protection of migrant workers
+Protecting the Human Rights of migrant workers (Middle East)

 G4S is a leading global employer that is committed to the highest standards of employment and this includes ensuring that migrant workers are treated fairly and with dignity and respect.

 Our policies and procedures reinforce the expected behaviours of all stakeholders for migrant workers.
 These include the Ethics Codes, G4S Migrant Worker Policy, and Speak Out whistleblowing service.
 Benchmarked against external organizations where appropriate, these policies and procedures add rigor to our internal audits and have provided further opportunities to establish improved standards, assess compliance and drive change.
 In 2020 we adopted the Employer Pays Principle, as set out in the Principles of the Leadership Group for Responsible Recruitment (LGRR).
 As of 2023, we have completed the implementation of the principle in all directly managed G4S businesses, where migrant workers are deployed.

 We continue to encourage and support the external management of G4S Qatar to address local challenges and complete implementation of this principle ahead of the LGRR objective date of 2026.